Huel Bar Review | 3.1 Here to Solve All Issues

 Nutritional Breakdown

-The Huel Bar is a 200kcal bar, instead of the 400kcal meal bar that many competitors use.
-As such, it does not provide you with enough calories to replace a full meal.
+The new Huel Complete Nutrition Bar has less than 200kcal per bar, instead of the 400kcals that many meal bars have, such as the Plenny Bar.
+As such, it does not provide you with enough calories to replace a full meal, and it clearly intended to be used as a snack.

 Huel Bar Nutritional Overview